Elisabeth Engberg-Pedersen: Career

-Memberships and organizations
+Memberships, organizations and prizes

 Several institutions focused on Danish Sign Language has had boards or representations including her.
 The Danish Sign Language Council within the Danish Language Council had her as chair from its inception in 2015 until 2021, and she was chair of the committee for the bachelor's degree in sign language interpreting and board member at the Center for Tegnsprog og Tegnstøttet Kommunikation – KC (Center for sign language and sign-supported communication - KC).
 In 1994, she received the Castberg prize (named after Peter Atke Castberg, one of the first to acknowledge and support Danish Sign Language) for her work on Danish Sign Language.
+In 2023, she received Einar Hansen's Honorary Award.

 She is also included in the Royal Danish Academy of Sciences and Letters (since 2011) and Krak's Blue Book.

 As part of her academic work, she is a member of the editorial group of the journal Acta Linguistica Hafniensia and is chair of Martin Levys Mindelegat (Martin Levy's Memorial Grant).